armory/docs/content/en/plugins/scale-agent/release-notes/agent-plugin/agent-plug-v-0-9-88.md

 date: 2023-03-14
 ---

-- Fixes the possibility of running into null pointer exceptions when account definition column has no value.other_config/accounts/#enabling-account-management for more information.
+- Fixes the possibility of running into null pointer exceptions when account definition column is empty.